buildpacks-community/kpack-cli/docs/kp_image_create.md

                                                 resource with generated container image references.
 A "kubectl apply -f" of the resource from --output without image uploads will result in a reconcile failure.
   -e, --env stringArray                       build time environment variables
-      --failed-build-history-limit string     set the failedBuildHistoryLimit
-      --git string                            git repository url
+      --failed-build-history-limit string     number of failed builds to keep, leave empty to use cluster default --git string                            git repository url
       --git-revision string                   git revision such as commit, tag, or branch (default "main") -h, --help                                  help for create